nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enters find command followed by the keywords of the search.
-2. Task Manager performs the find command.
+2. Menion performs the find command.
-3. Task Manager displays the details of the Task.
+3. Menion displays the details of the Task.

 Use case ends.

 **Extensions**

 3a.
 There are no Tasks with the keyword stated.
 > 3a1.
-Task Manager displays 'No particular Task' message.<br>
+Menion displays 'No particular Task' message.<br>
 > Use case ends.

 #### Use Case : Notification at startup